learn-co-curriculum/curriculum-guide-for-contractors/style-guidelines.md

 2 — You can also manually number your list if the automatic numbering gets broken because of a code-snippet.

 But, keep a consistent style.
 And generally avoiding making a list with only one point.
-Consider using an aside
+Consider using an aside.

 ### Numerology

-When discussing number in exposition paragraphs, remember the English rule that numbers ten and below should be written out, and values over 1,000 should be written with comma separators.
+When discussing numbers in exposition paragraphs, remember the English rule that numbers from zero to ten should be written out and values over 1,000 should be written with comma separators.
 Since this can collide with discussing code, think of the use case to determine what you're talking about.
 Are you:

 * discussing the number only in your exposition?
 Use the English form.
 * discussing an integer value from your code?
 Put the digit `10` in a code snippet.
 * discussing an abstract count that's relevant to your code?
 Do both, by presenting it as ten (10) or ten (`10`).

-### *exampla gratia* (e.g.) vs. *id est* (i.e.), vs. *et cetera* (etc.)
+### *exampla gratia* (e.g.) vs. *id est* (i.e.) vs. *et cetera* (etc.)

 * e.g. — Latin for "given example(s)" — points to a single example or a finite list of examples.
 * i.e. — Latin for "meaning" — points out a further explanation of the same idea.